 Putting It Back Together

 When you're ready to reassemble the stove pipe, pay careful attention to the male and female ends.
 What's the trick to putting the stove pipe together?
-Female on bottom, male on top.
-Then just retighten the screws or rivets while an assistant holds the pipe in the proper place.
+Female on the top, and male on the bottom.
+Then, just retighten the screws or rivets while an assistant holds the pipe in the proper place.

-If you get this backward, the wider female pipe on top will allow creosote, ash and even rainwater to fall directly out of the pipe and onto your stove or on the wood stove surroundings.
-A "male on top" connection ensures all debris falls directly into the stove, where it can burn safely.
+If you get this backward, the male pipe on top will allow creosote, ash, and even rainwater to fall directly out of the pipe and onto your stove or the wood stove surroundings.
+A "female on top" connection ensures all debris falls directly into the stove, where it can burn safely.

 Clean Up the Mess